bymayo/craft-points/README.md

 - Leaderboard
 - More Widgets - Leaderboard Widget, Events Widget
 - Delay - Set a delay multiple points can be assigned to a user

+## Credits

+- Diamond by Edward Boatman from the Noun Project (https://thenounproject.com/edward/)